-Application materials include an online form, curriculum vitae, research statement (no more than three pages), and two recommendations.
+Application materials include an online form, curriculum vitae, research statement (2-4 pages), and two recommendations.
 We request that you demonstrate evidence of English language ability.
 Submission of TOEFL/IELTS is not mandatory.
 However, if you are not a native English speaker and do not submit scores, you will be asked to describe your English language ability in detail.
-A processing fee of $75 must be submitted with the application and can be paid by either credit card, cashier’s check, or other instrument acceptable to the Law School.
+The minimum English requirements for a J-1 Scholar visa can be found here.

 All prospective visitors must have a faculty sponsor to be invited to participate in the program.
 The integration of visitors into the Penn Law community is important to the program, and faculty sponsors are meant to facilitate that goal.
 In the absence of a pre-existing relationship with a faculty member, applicants are asked not to contact faculty members directly.
 The Law School will match prospective scholars with interested faculty members during the application review process.
 If you are interested in working with a particular faculty member you may indicate that in your research statement.

 Faculty sponsors are not expected to be research mentors or advisors, though individual faculty may choose to perform these functions.
 Instead, Penn faculty sponsors are asked to be available to welcome visitors when they arrive at Penn and assist them with introductions to other members of the faculty.

 Visiting Scholars and Researchers must arrive at the Law School at a mutually agreed upon date.
 Although not required, whenever possible, we encourage applicants to arrive at Penn at the beginning of our fall or spring term.
 Penn Law recommends that visitors plan to stay at the Law School for at least one month, though shorter stays will be considered on an individual basis.
 Visitors who wish to stay at Penn Law beyond one year can make a request to renew their status, but will not be allowed to remain at the Law School for more than two years.